 By 1855 during the reign of King Rama IV, the flag was redesigned again and is now more focused on the white elephant symbol.
 This time, the new enlarged elephant design was used by both the locals and the monarchy.
 It was then popularly called the Elephant flag or the Thong Chag (ธงช้าง) in Thai and was used as the civil ensign until the year 1916.

 In 1916, the Siam flag pattern was adopted and updated by King Rama VI to include the green and red regalia for the white elephant standing on the center podium/altar.
 During this time, the red field is still existing, and perhaps this is the reason why red stripes are also added to today’s Thai flag.
 Government agencies mainly used this design until 1917.
 Then, for merchants and commoners, a flag consisting of white and red stripes was used.

 In the search for what each of the stripe colors means?
-Below is the information usually related to the colours red, white, and blue.
+Below is the information usually related to the colors red, white, and blue.

 As you can vote from above, the color combination represents a general sense of freedom and courage which is fitting to the country since it is also known as the land of the free.
 Moreover, it is considered such since this is one of the only countries in Southeast Asia that stayed independent against Western forces looking to colonize the lands near them.

-In order to fully resonate with the history of a country, we believe that learning their language is the best way to go.
-So, if you are in the search for some of the top language courses for learning Thai, we've got the best app perfect for you.
+In order to fully resonate with the history of a country, we believe that learning its language is the best way to go.
+So, if you are in search of some of the top language courses for learning Thai, we’ve got the best app perfect for you.

-The Ling App by Simya Solutions is a foreign language platform that offers FREE content for over 60+ languages.
+The Ling App is a foreign language platform that offers FREE content for over 60+ languages.
 It is available for download using any mobile device and can even be accessed using the website.
-From the inside, you'll get to discover rich language quizzes, resources, and unique features that will motivate you and give you a chance to learn Thai like a pro.
-So download it today and get your language learning journey started on the right foot.
+From the inside, you’ll get to discover rich language quizzes, resources, and unique features that will motivate you and give you a chance to learn Thai like a pro.
+So download Ling today on the App Store or Play Store and get your language learning journey started on the right foot.